kaiseriskera/FABLE/README.md

     1. PoreChop
       - removes adapters from ONT's reads and merges multiple fastq files if directory is provided as input
     2. NanoQ
-      - filters reads depending on their quality + option for headcrop to trim nucleotides from start of read
+      - filters reads according to Phred quality (minimum quality threshold can be specified in config.yaml file)
-      - default parameters filters out reads with quality score below 10 and trims the first 10 nucleotides from start of read
+      - default parameters filters out reads with quality score below 10
     3. FastQC and Pre-alignment NanoPlot
       - done in parallel
-      - provides QC reports for trimmed and filtered data
+      - provides QC reports for both pre-aligned and aligned data

 * ALIGNMENT:
     1. Vulcan